Interreg MED INHERIT project

 Supported by the European Regional Development Fund (ERDF), and the Department of Bouches-du-Rhône, AIFM is a partner of the integrated Interreg MED INHERIT project, involving 15 partners from 10 Mediterranean countries.
 This project is scheduled to last 4 years, it started on 1 February 2018 and will end on 31 January 2022.

-- to have the MED area recognised on the European markets as an area that effectively protects its natural heritage.
+- To have the MED area recognised on the European markets as an area that effectively protects its natural heritage.

 As a result, INHERIT could be a future reference point for projects and initiatives that advance green growth in the Mediterranean.

-- Identify and implement measures to protect the natural, forest and biodiversity heritage in the Mediterranean coastal regions, in particular the Integrated Coastal Zone Management-Maritime Spatial Planning (ICZM-PSM) zones, to advance tourism sustainable development and enhance transnational cooperation;
+- Identify and implement measures to protect the natural, forest and biodiversity heritage in the Mediterranean coastal regions, in particular the Integrated Coastal Zone Management-Maritime Spatial Planning (ICZM-MSP) zones, to advance tourism sustainable development and enhance transnational cooperation;

 - Design, test and capitalize self-regulation measures and sustainable tourism activities that value natural capital and its biodiversity in partner territories;

 - Design, test and capitalize pilot areas called “INHERITURA” in the partner territories, then develop multi-destination ecotourism itineraries and highlight assets under-exploited from a tourist point of view.
 The “Côte Bleue” is the pilot site of the INHERIT project in connection with the AIFM;